whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 <b>Fig 7.</b> The HDI container service as a resource in <b>mta.yaml</b>.
 </div>

 The next task is to assign the roles we have previously created to the users of our **management** application in the **department** application through the service we just created.
-This assignment is done through a configuration file named `.hdbgrants`<sup>[4](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.04/en-US/f49c1f5c72ee453788bf79f113d83bf9.html)</sup>.
+This assignment is done through a configuration file of the type `hdbgrants`.
+This config file has a syntax that is very similar to the  `hdbrole` HANA database artifact.
+More information about syntax can be found in [this](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.04/en-US/f49c1f5c72ee453788bf79f113d83bf9.html) document [<sup>3</sup>](#references).

 We have already a created `cfg` folder to store our database configuration files.
 We will create `freshprod_cross_container.hdbgrants` in the `cfg` folder.
-Again, creating files under this specific folder structure is not mandatory but, staying organised always pays off.
 You will find that there are two ways to mention to the role category, `schema_roles` and `container_roles`, the latter is older notation and is supported only for backward compatibility reasons.
 I will advise to only use `schema_roles`.
 There are two ways to mention roles in the `hdbgrants` file, we can either use the `roles` or `roles_with_admin_option` keys to define them.
 In the case the of cross-container scenario, only the `roles` keyword can be used.

 ```json
 {